 Iliolumbar ligament injury; Iliolumbar Syndrome; Iliac crest pain syndrome

-You are an athlete or someone who does physically demanding work and you have low back, groin, and hip pain now significant enough that you need the help of a health care specialist.
-In the office during your consultation you may describe the pain to your health provider as severe at times and radiating out from the center of your low back to the top of your hip or pelvis, (the iliac crest) and into your groin region.
+You are an athlete or someone who does physically demanding work and you have low back, groin, and hip pain.
+You had significant enough pain that you needed the help of a health care specialist.
+During your consultation, you may have described the pain to your health provider as severe and acute at times and radiating out from the center of your low back to the top of your hip or pelvis, (the iliac crest) and into your groin region.

-As low back, groin and hip pain frequently combine to cause discomfort in many people, your health care provider may begin a process of elimination as to see what is the true cause of your pain.
+As low back, groin, and hip pain frequently combine to cause discomfort in many people, your health care provider may begin a process of elimination to see what is the true cause of your pain.
 Is it your hip?
 Your back?
 Your groin?
 Are all of them causing you discomfort?

 Clues during the examination you may have Iliolumbar ligament injury; Iliolumbar Syndrome; Iliac crest pain syndrome.
 Do you have a job that is physically demanding?